a1i3n37x/a37/README.md

 ## 🧬 Philosophy

-Alien Recon isn’t here to baby you.
-It’s here to **level you up**.
+Alien Recon is now fully modular and user-driven.
+You choose which tools to run and when, with the AI providing guidance, explanations, and context at every step.
+No more forced automation—just flexible, educational recon that adapts to your workflow and learning style.

-You’ll learn the right sequence, the right questions, and the right instincts — while the AI keeps your signal clean and your ops tight.
+You'll learn the right sequence, the right questions, and the right instincts — while the AI keeps your signal clean and your ops tight.

-Because recon isn’t just about ports.
+Because recon isn't just about ports.
-It’s about **momentum**.
+It's about **momentum**.

 ---